community-led-design/kit/src/resources/consent-form-1.md

 ---
 ## What

 A template that you can use to create a consent form for your project.
-This template provides sample text and can be adapted depending on your potential co-designers' preferred communication style and method (email, letter, phone, whatsapp message, instagram, etc).
+This template provides sample text and can be adapted for use based on the context of your project and participant needs.
+You may wish to communicate the content verbally or in another form that works best for your participants.

 ## Why